Kuret/dotfiles-wsl/README.md

 - Ruby + Bundler/Foreman/Rails
 - Erlang + Elixir

-Supported setups when using the install script (for now):
+Tested OSes when using the install script:
 - Windows Subsystem for Linux (Tested on the Windows Store version of OpenSUSE LEAP 42.2)

 Untested but likely to work: